openstack/keystone/doc/source/admin/tokens-overview.rst

 Project-scoped tokens
 ~~~~~~~~~~~~~~~~~~~~~

+Projects are containers for resources, like volumes or instances.
 Project-scoped tokens express your authorization to operate in a specific
-tenancy of the cloud and are useful to authenticate yourself when working with
+tenancy of the cloud and are useful for things like spinning up compute
-most other services.

-They contain a service catalog, a set of roles, and details of the project upon
+resources or carving off block storage.
+They contain a service catalog, a set
-which you have authorization.
+of roles, and information about the project.

+Most end-users need role assignments on projects to consume resources in a
+deployment.

 Domain-scoped tokens
 ~~~~~~~~~~~~~~~~~~~~

-Domain-scoped tokens have limited use cases in OpenStack.
-They express your authorization to operate a domain-level, above that of the user and projects contained therein (typically as a domain-level administrator).
-Depending on Keystone's configuration, they are useful for working with a single domain in Keystone.

-They contain a limited service catalog (only those services which do not explicitly require per-project endpoints), a set of roles, and details of the project upon which you have authorization.

-They can also be used to work with domain-level concerns in other services, such as to configure domain-wide quotas that apply to all users or projects in a specific domain.
+Domains are namespaces for projects, users, and groups.
+A domain-scoped token expresses your authorization to operate on the contents of a domain or the domain itself.

+While some OpenStack services are still adopting the domain concept, domains are fully supported in keystone.
+This means users with authorization on a domain have the ability to manage things within the domain.
+For example, a domain administrator can create new users and projects within that domain.

+Domain-scoped tokens contain a service catalog, roles, and information about the domain.

+People who need to manage users and projects typically need domain-level access.

 System-scoped tokens
 ~~~~~~~~~~~~~~~~~~~~

-There are APIs across OpenStack that fit nicely within the concept of a project
+Some OpenStack APIs fit nicely within the concept of projects (e.g.,
-or domain, but there are also APIs that affect the entire deployment system
+creating an instance) or domains (e.g., creating a new user), but there are also
+APIs that affect the entire deployment system (e.g. modifying endpoints,
-(e.g. modifying endpoints, service management, or listing information about
+service management, or listing information about hypervisors).
+These operations
-hypervisors).
-These operations require the use of a system-scoped token, which
+are typically reserved for operators and require system-scoped tokens, which
 represents the role assignments a user has to operate on the deployment as a
 whole.
+The term *system* refers to the deployment system, which is a collection
+of hardware (e.g., compute nodes) and services (e.g., nova, cinder, neutron,
+barbican, keystone) that provide Infrastructure-as-a-Service.

+System-scoped tokens contain a service catalog, roles, and information about
+the *system*.
+System role assignments and system-scoped tokens are typically
+reserved for operators and cloud administrators.

 Token providers
 ---------------